 Today we are called the Junior League of Oakland-East Bay (JLOEB) with our membership growing to nearly 400.
-Since its inception 80 years ago, our League has contributed over seven million volunteer service hours and launched six non-profits into our community, including:
+Since its inception 86 years ago, our League has contributed over seven million volunteer service hours, three million dollars in community grants, and launched six non-profits into our community, including:

 - The East Bay Children’s Theatre